christyr1q/christyr1q.github.io/src/posts/mapbox-style-support.md

 ---

-{% import 'macros/imgctl.njk' as imgctl with context %}

 Here's a short note on Mapbox Style Sheet support in 2.6.5: It's waaaay better.

 I did some work for a client on MapTiler and Mapbox map sources.
 You get to benefit.
 Open source!